-In the case of the drawer opening, we handle that via the transition from GONE to VISIBLE.
-Technically speaking, the drawer is always "open", in that we are not, in the end, changing its position.
-But when the body of the drawer is GONE, it takes up no space on the screen; when we make it VISIBLE, it takes up whatever space it is supposed to.
+In the case of the panel opening, we handle that via the transition from GONE to VISIBLE.
+Technically speaking, the panel is always "open", in that we are not, in the end, changing its position.
+But when the body of the panel is GONE, it takes up no space on the screen; when we make it VISIBLE, it takes up whatever space it is supposed to.

-Later in this chapter, we will cover how to use animation listeners to accomplish this end for closing the drawer.
+Later in this chapter, we will cover how to use animation listeners to accomplish this end for closing the panel.

-Introducing DrawerLayout
+Introducing SlidingPanel

-With all that said, turn your attention to the Animation/Drawer project and, in particular, the DrawerLayout class.
+With all that said, turn your attention to the Animation/SlidingPanel project and, in particular, the SlidingPanel class.

-This class implements a layout that works as a drawer, anchored to the bottom of the screen.
-Clicking a button opens or closes the drawer.
-The drawer itself is a LinearLayout, so you can put whatever contents you want in there.
-However, this simple implementation assumes there is only one widget in the LinearLayout besides the tab (ImageButton and a View serving as the top edge of the drawer).
+This class implements a layout that works as a panel, anchored to the bottom of the screen.
+A toggle() method can be called by the activity to hide or show the panel.
+The panel itself is a LinearLayout, so you can put whatever contents you want in there.

-We use two flavors of TranslateAnimation, one for opening the drawer and one for closing it.
+We use two flavors of TranslateAnimation, one for opening the panel and one for closing it.